Bus Stop (1956 film): Plot

-The next day, Beau gets a marriage license, and then takes an exhausted Chérie to the rodeo parade and the rodeo, where he rides the bucking bronco and then competes in the calf-roping and the bull-riding.
-Beau intends to marry Chérie at the rodeo, but she runs away.
+The next day, Bo obtains a marriage license, and then takes an exhausted Chérie to the rodeo parade and the rodeo, where he rides the bucking bronco and then competes in the calf-roping and the bull-riding.
+Bo intends to marry Chérie at the rodeo, but she runs away.
 He tracks her down at the Blue Dragon Café, where she jumps out a rear window and flees.
-Beau catches her, and forces her on the bus back to Montana.
+Bo catches her and forces her onto the bus back to Montana.
 On the way, they stop at Grace's Diner, the same place the bus stopped on the way to Phoenix.
-Chérie tries to make another getaway while Beau is asleep on the bus, but the road ahead is blocked by snow and the bus won't be leaving at all so they are all stranded there.
-The bus driver, Carl, the waitress, Elma, and the café owner, Grace, by now all have learned that Beau is kidnapping and bullying the girl.
-Virgil and the bus driver fight him until he promises to apologize to Chérie and leave her alone.
+Chérie tries to make another getaway while Bo is asleep on the bus, but the road ahead is blocked by a blizzard, leaving the passengers stranded in the diner.
+The bus driver, Carl, the waitress, Elma, and the café owner, Grace, by now all have learned that Bo is kidnapping and bullying Chérie.
+Virgil and Carl fight him until he promises to apologize to Chérie and leave her alone.
 He, however, is unable to do so because he is humiliated about having been beaten.

 The next morning, the storm has cleared and everybody is free to go.
-Beau finally apologizes to Chérie for his abusive behavior and begs her forgiveness.
+Bo finally apologizes to Chérie for his abusive behavior and begs her forgiveness.
 He wishes her well and prepares to depart without her.
-Chérie approaches him and confesses that she's had many boyfriends and is not the kind of woman he thinks she is.
-Beau confesses his lack of experience to her.
-Beau asks to kiss her goodbye and they share their first real kiss.
-All Chérie wanted from a man was respect, which she had previously told the waitress when they sat together on the bus.
-This new Beau attracts Chérie.
+Chérie approaches him and confesses that she has had many boyfriends and is not the kind of woman he thinks she is.
+Bo confesses his lack of experience to her.
+Bo asks to kiss her goodbye and they share their first real kiss.
+All Chérie wanted from a man was respect, which she had previously told Elma when they sat together on the bus.
+This new Bo attracts Chérie.
 He accepts her past and this gesture touches her heart.
 She tells him that she will go anywhere with him.
 Virgil decides to stay behind.
-When Beau tries to coerce him to go with them, Chérie reminds him that he can't force Virgil to do what he wants.
-Having finally apparently learned his lesson, Beau offers Chérie his jacket and gallantly helps her onto the bus.
+When Bo tries to coerce him to go with them, Chérie reminds him that he cannot force Virgil to do what he wants.
+Having finally apparently learned his lesson, Bo offers Chérie his jacket and gallantly helps her onto the bus.